 So you are in a relationship with an INFP!
-Here’s how to minimize or completely avoid disagreements and keep your INFP partner happy.
+Here’s how to minimize or altogether avoid disagreements and keep your INFP partner happy.

 1. Be genuine — INFPs dislike those who play games in relationships.